SecurityTokenStandard/EIP-Spec/README.md

 Transfers of securities can fail for a number of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.

-These conditions could be related to metadata of the shares being transferred (i.e. whether they are subject to a lock-up period), the identity of the sender and receiver of the securities (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).
+These conditions could be related to metadata of the shares being transferred (i.e. whether they are subject to a lock-up period), the identity and eligibility of the sender and receiver of the securities (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).

 For utility tokens (ERC20 / ERC777) the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.

 For tokens representing securities we introduce a function `checkSecurityTokenSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).

 In order to provide a richer result than just true or false, a byte return code is returned.
-This allows us to give an reason for why the transfer failed, or at least which category of reason the failure was in.
+This provides additional information for why the transfer failed, or at least which category of reason the failure was in.

 NB - the result of a call to `checkSecurityTokenSend` may change depending on on-chain state (including block numbers or timestamps) and possibly off-chain oracles.
 If it is called, not as part of a transfer itself, but in a speculative fashion (i.e. not as part of a transfer), it should be considered a view function that does not modify any state.

 ## Identity

 Whether an individual is able to receive and send securities will likely depend on the characteristics of the individuals identity.
-For example most jurisdictions require some level of KYC / AML process before an individual is able to purchase a particular security.
-An individual may also be categorised into an accredited or non-accredited investor category, and their citizenship may also impact on restrictions associated with their securities.
+For example most jurisdictions require some level of KYC / AML process before an individual is eligible to purchase or sell a particular security.
+Additionally, an individual may be categorised as an accredited or non-accredited investor, and their citizenship may also inform the restrictions associated with their securities.

-There are various identity standards (ERC725, Civic, uPort) that can be used to capture this data as well as simpler approaches which are centrally managed (e.g. maintaining a whitelist of KYC'ed addresses).
-These standards all have in common that they key off an Ethereum address (which could be an individuals wallet, or an identity contract), and as such the `checkSecurityTokenSend` function takes the address of both the sender and receiver of the security so that these can be used as inputs to the decision.
+There are various identity standards (ERC725, Civic, uPort) which can be used to capture this data as well as simpler approaches which are centrally managed (e.g. maintaining a whitelist of KYC'ed addresses).
+These standards have in common to key off an Ethereum address (which could be an individuals wallet, or an identity contract), and as such the `checkSecurityTokenSend` function can use the address of both the sender and receiver of the security as a proxy for identity in deciding if eligibility requirements are met.

 Beyond this, the standard does not mandate any particular approach to identity.

 ## Security Information

-When a security is issued it may be useful to associate documents with it.
+When a security is issued it may be useful or required to associate documents with it.
 This could be details of the issuer, legal documentation or the share legend.
 This data is not associated with individual securities but all securities in this issuance.
 We do this by allowing external URIs to be associated with document names.

 We can optionally associate a hash of the data which can be used to demonstrate knowledge of the original document contents with the external URL.